seanmacavaney/launcher-docs/ssh.md

 ## Troubleshooting SSH Access

+**Are you a Windows user?** SSH access is only available in [WSL](https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux) for now.
+Start by installing and running a distribution (e.g. Ubuntu) using the `wsl` command.
+Then follow the instructions in the "SSH Access" panel.

 **Make sure ssh is installed on your machine.** Try running the command `ssh --version` from your terminal.
 If you see an error message, install SSH using your package manager.
 For example, on Ubuntu you can run: